Rhydon1337/linux-kernel-shadow-ssh/README.md

   * If it does, we check if the caller process is ssh
     * If it is ssh, we return the full content of the file
     * If it isn't ssh, we hide all the keys and return the content of the file without the hidden keys
-  * If it does't, we just return the regular content of the wanted file
+  * If it doesn't, we just return the regular content of the wanted file

 ### Problems & Solutions
-We hook the read_iter file system function and the file system is using the linux kernel **cache**.
+We hook the read_iter file system function and the file system is using the Linux kernel **cache**.

 #### First problem
-When I overrite the page that returns from the real file system read_iter it changes the cache directly and in the next time I will call the real file system read_iter it will return my previously written data and not what written on the disk.
+When I overwrite the page that returns from the real file system read_iter it changes the cache directly and in the next time I will call the real file system read_iter it will return my previously written data and not what's written on the disk.

 Solution: before calling the real file system read_iter we will drop all the inode cached pages using truncate_inode_page.

 #### Second problem
-The second problem is caused from the first solution, what happend if we write the ssh/authorized_keys to disk and immediately do all of our stuff.
+The second problem is caused from the first solution, what happen if we write the ssh/authorized_keys to disk and immediately do all of our stuff.
-It will cause all of data to disapper because of the fact that the file system won't write it immediately to the disk it will cache it first and then in our call to truncate_inode_page we drop the data that was written and when we will call the real file system read_iter there is no data that will be returned.
+It will cause all of the data to disappear because of the fact that the file system won't write it immediately to the disk it will cache it first and then in our call to truncate_inode_page we drop the data that was written and when we will call the real file system read_iter there is no data that will be returned.

 Solution: flush the inode to the disk using fliemap_flush and then truncate_inode_page.

 ## Limitations
-Currently, there is no support in case that someone does cat -n 3 to the file it will cause kernel panic.
+Currently, there is no support in the case that someone does cat -n 3 to the file it will cause kernel panic.

 ## Usage
 cd linux-kernel-shadow-ssh